sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 To instantiate a template, a certain value will need to go between `@` and `.service` in its name.
 In our case, a systemd service unit instance will be created for each PostgreSQL instance as `postgresql-<ver>@<cluster_name>.service`, where `<cluster_name>` is the name of the PostgreSQL server instance.

-NOTE: PostgreSQL *cluster* is just another name for PostgreSQL server instance, it has nothing to do with HA clusters.
+Note that PostgreSQL *cluster* is just another name for PostgreSQL server instance, it has nothing to do with HA clusters.
 More precisely, a culster is the set of databases that a PostgreSQL server instance is managing, typically located in the data directory.

 What comes between `@` and `.service` is also a variable, which is used inside the template.
 In our case, it is the `<cluster_name>`, which will be used to point to the data directory of the given cluster.

-Notice the `%i` placeholder in the unit descriptor. `%i` is where our variable value (the `<cluster_name>`) should be substituted.
-It specifies the location of the data directory by the `POSTGRES_DATADIR` environment variable.
-The evaluated `POSTGRES_DATADIR` environment valuable is then passed to the `postgresql-script` when starting the database.
+Notice the `%i` placeholder in the unit descriptor.
+The `%i` placeholder is where our variable value (the `<cluster_name>`) will be substituted.
+It specifies the location of the data directory.
+In our case, the data directory is defined in the `POSTGRES_DATADIR` environment variable, which is passed to the `postgresql-script` when PostgreSQL is started.
 Please note that each distribution does this slightly differently.

 You can now simply instantiate a service unit and start the new service by passing the cluster name to systemctl.
 Please note, that the data directory must exist before starting the service.